 After the killing of Henry Cogwell relations between Cobras and El Rukns were not good even after being bound by the People alliance.
-Cobras used the name “King Cobras” in the 1980s which I am not certain, but it could be the name for leadership as Theotis Clark and Herman “Moose” Jackson were King Cobras in 1985.
+Cobras still used the name “King Cobras” to distinguish the part of the organization led by Theotis Clark and Herman “Moose” Jackson.
 In 1985, Jeff Fort ordered the murders of several King Cobras in April of 1985.
 According to court documents in the case of United States vs. Andrews, Jeff Fort wanted complete control of the heroin trade at 54th and Bishop in the Back of the Yard neighborhoods and 67th and Stoney Island in the Woodlawn neighborhood.
 The King Cobras stood in the way of Jeff Fort’s progress, and the indictment stated that Fort summoned the “Guerilla Family” hit squad of the El Rukns to kill off the leadership of the King Cobras.
 This resulted in the death of Herman “Moose” Jackson and the attempted assassination of Theotis Clark, Andre Chalmers and Tredis Murray.
 Rico Chalmers, Glendon McKinley, and Vicki Noldenand were all killed by the El Rukns in this conspiracy.
 Tredis Murray was in charge of the Cobras at this point in time.

 As the 1980s progressed, the Mickey Cobras grew in numbers spreading in many more areas on the south side and into some suburbs by the 1990s and 2000s.